The Data Protection Act gives individuals a legal right to find out what information is held about them, on paper and electronic media.

 Data Protection Officer

-The Council has a Data Protection Officer.
-Contact the Data Protection Officer
+The Council has a Data Protection Officer you can contact them at firstname.lastname@example.org.

 Guidance on the rights of individuals under the Data Protection Act is available from the Information Commissioner's Office.